Solar Halos – Defining The "Rings" Around The Sun

 What Is A Solar Halo?

-Solar Halo Definition
+Defining A Solar Halo

 The color of a solar halo varies from a faint rainbow color to a pale white tint.
 The rainbow colors are the result of the ice crystals breaking up the white light into its primary colors.
 Sometimes, though, the primary colors combine and blend together to form a white tint.

-(The hue and intensity of the color largely depend on the strength of the sunlight, density of the clouds, and the angle of refraction.)
+(The hue and intensity of the color largely depend on the strength of the sunlight, the density of the clouds, and the angle of refraction.)

 What Causes The Ring Around The Sun

-- The presence of the sun in a mostly clear sky.
+1. The presence of the sun in a mostly clear sky.

-- 2Secondly, a clear sky with only a thin layer of cirrus clouds high up in the atmosphere is essential.
+2. A clear sky with only a thin layer of cirrus clouds high up in the atmosphere is essential.
 (Thicker clouds present lower down in the atmosphere will obscure or eliminate the effect.)

-- 3As the light from the sun hits the cirrus cloud, it gets refracted and "bend" by the ice crystals.
+3. As the light from the sun hits the cirrus clouds, it gets refracted or “bent” by the ice crystals.
 The refraction by the ice crystals causes the light to be projected in a different direction.

-- 4If the light is refracted or "bend" at a certain angle, specifically 22 degrees, the rings will become visible to the observer.
+4. If the light is refracted or “bent” at a certain angle, specifically 22 degrees, the rings will become visible to the observer.
 (This also means the rings have a radius of about 22 degrees around the sun.)
-That is why this occurrence is also referred to as 22-degree halos by scientists and meteorologists.
+That is why this occurrence is also referred to as a 22° halo by scientists and meteorologists.

-As already mentioned, an individual also has to be in the right geographical location on the planet's surface )in relation to the sun's location) to observe this phenomenon.
+As already mentioned, an individual also has to be in the right geographical location on the planet’s surface (in relation to the sun’s location) to observe this phenomenon.

 Characteristics Of The Rings Around The Sun